-7. They are all hot, as with the oven, and they devour their judges.
+7. They are all hot as the oven, and they devour their judges.
 All their kings have fallen.
-There is no one among them calling on Me.
+There is no one among them calling on me.

 8. Ephraim has mingled himself with the nations; Ephraim is an unturned cake.

-9. Strangers consume his strength, but he does not know it; even though gray hair is showing up on him, he doesn’t know it.
+9. Strangers consume his strength, but he does not know it; yea, gray hair is showing up on him, but he doesn’t know it.

-11. And Ephraim is like Jonah, silly, without understanding.
-They call to Egypt, and they go to Assyria.
+11. And Ephraim is like Jonah, silly, without sense, calling out to Egypt, going to Assyria.

-14. And they have not cried out to me in their heart when they howled on their beds.
+14. They have not cried out to me in their heart even when they howled on their beds.
 They assemble themselves for bread and new wine; they reject me.

 15. Though I trained and strengthened their arms, they devise evil against me.

-16. They repent, but not to the Most High.
-They are like an untrustworthy bow.
-Their princes will fall by the sword for the insolence of their tongue.
+16. They repent, but not to the One on high.
+They are like a deceitful bow.
+Their princes will fall by the sword because of the insolence of their tongue.
 This will be to their disgrace in the land of Egypt.